jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # State also adds
 # [fit] _incidental_ complexity

-_See Moseley and Marks' paper, “Out of the Tar Pit”_
+_See Moseley and Marks’ paper, “Out of the Tar Pit”_

-^ Essential complexity refers to the complexity that's inherent to the problem you're trying to solve.
-If you're writing an app that connects to the internet, for example, you automatically have to deal with all the complexity of networking (even if it's hidden away from you).
+^ Essential complexity refers to the complexity that’s inherent to the problem you’re trying to solve.
+If you’re writing an app that connects to the internet, for example, you automatically have to deal with all the complexity of networking (even if it’s hidden away from you).

-^ By contrast, incidental complexity is the complexity that's not actually necessary.
+^ By contrast, incidental complexity is the complexity that’s not actually necessary.
 It arises solely because of your application architecture, or design choices, or whatever else.
-State falls into this category, because its complexity is avoidable, as we'll see later.
+State falls into this category, because its complexity is avoidable, as we’ll see later.

 ---